 Pwnbox is a customized, online Parrot Security Linux distribution with many hacking tools pre-installed.
 You can use it to play in our labs without installing a local VM serving the same purpose.

 If you're wondering about having the right tool, don't worry!
 Our custom-made parrot security distro comes equipped with a plethora of tools of the trade.
-Take a look below at the list:
+Every month we issue an update to make sure it's fully up-to-date with everything you'll need.

 You can access the Pwnbox controls by clicking on the Connection Settings button to the right of your profile picture, at the top right of the page you're on.